esohkevin/esohkevin.github.io/docs/tutorials/convert-idat-to-vcf.md

 bcftools plugin ${plugin_dir}gtc2vcf.so --help
 ```

-*In the second example, I saved the abosulte path into a variable called plugin_dir, and used
+*In the second example, I have saved the abosulte path into a variable called `plugin_dir`, and used
 the variable in the command line.
-This is clean way of handling multiple command lines in which
+This is cleaner way of handling multiple command lines in which
-absolute path is used multiple times.*
+the absoulte path is used multiple times.*

 ### Convert Illumina IDAT files to GTC files